martgil/webext-docs/tabs.rst

 .. api-section-annotation-hack::

 Injects CSS into a page.
-For details, see the `programmatic injection <https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Content_scripts>`__ section of the content scripts doc.
+For details, see the <a href='https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Content_scripts'>programmatic injection</a> section of the content scripts doc.

 .. api-header::
    :label: Changes in Thunderbird 77